RavalikaKarnati/SystemVerilog/Testbench/7. SV OOP Construct/readme.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **4.CUSTOM CONSTRUCTOR:**
-Will start using Functions and Task inside a class
+keyword **"this"** --> used to distinguish between the data member and an argument if you have the same name for an argument as well as the data member that you have in a class.

 (A) SPECIAL FUNCTION in SV: that won't need any return type(also we don't to use void)
-function new();
+    function new(input int data1 = 0, input bit [7:0] data2 =0, input shortint data3 = 0);
+    this.data1 = data1;      //  all the three arguments which are there in a constructor are given the same name, which are used to name our data members.
+    this.data2 = data2;      // keyword = "this." to refer to the datamember of the class
+    this.data3 = data3;
   endfunction
 (B) SPECIAL FUNCTION with 1 argument in it and PASSING 1 value from CONSTRUCTOR itself
 (C) this.class_datamember operator: SPECIAL FUNCTION with many arguments and arguments name is same as data memebers name in class.
 when we wan't to use same name for data members of class and arguments then to refer/differentiate to a data member of a class we use this.class memeber keyword
 (D) When We have multiple arguments, how do we specify or recognize the sequence of arguments while calling the functions:,
 a) we could follow the position based b) name based with help of "." (like we use during module instantiation)
 (E) Using Task inside a class and accessing it
 (F) Basic function inside a class and accessign it

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **5.COPYING OBJECT:**